It’s difficult to sleep when you are nine months pregnant, but it wasn’t a contraction or uneasiness that awakened me that October 1997 night.

 Instead, it was the loud thuds of something crashing to the ground outside.

-I immediately woke my husband and ran to the window to see large chucks of our established elm trees falling to the ground from the weight of the thick, white snow that was falling.
+I immediately woke my husband and ran to the window to see large chucks of our established maple trees falling to the ground from the weight of the thick, white snow that was falling.

 Soon after, I grabbed our 3-year-old daughter from her bedroom on the south side of our ranch-style home, as one of the tree’s large canopy hung over our bedrooms.

 After getting her settled in the living room, my thoughts raced between two things: going into labor and going into work.